phuid/laser_projector/README.md

       - much more flexible
       - you can choose node and npm version
     - [download and install node and npm binaries yourself](https://www.makersupplies.sg/blogs/tutorials/how-to-install-node-js-and-npm-on-the-raspberry-pi)

-#### What code from this repo does - what happens when your RPI starts

-1. pm2 starts ./laser_projector-web_ui.js, ./wifi_manage/wifi_manager.js and ./discord_bot/discord_bot.js

-2. wifi_manager configures the wlan0 module based on the AP/stealth/wifi switch

-    *grounded = connected to ground*
-    *AP = access point (hotspot)*

-    1. if neither of pins (GPIO/BCM pin 6, GPIO/BCM pin 5) are grounded my code runs `sudo ifconfig wlan0 down`
-    and
-    `sudo systemctl disable hostapd dnsmasq`
-    else it runs just
-    `sudo ifconfig wlan0 up`

-    2. if pin 6 is grounded it starts configuring an AP on the RPI

-        1. `sudo systemctl enable hostapd dnsmasq`

-        2. removes comment from the last section of my `/etc/dhcpcd.conf` file (add following to the file)

-                interface wlan0
-                    static ip_address=192.168.4.1/24
-                    nohook wpa_supplicant

-        3. reboots the RPI

-        4. every time it starts (on boot) it checks if hostapd.service is enabled
-            - if it is NOT, it enables it in steps 1., 2. and 3. above
-            - if it is, it continues

-        5. `sudo ifdown wlan0`

-        6. `sudo systemctl start dnsmasq`

-        7. `sudo hostapd -B /etc/hostapd/hostapd.conf`

-        8. `sudo systemctl reload dnsmasq`

-    3. if pin 5 is grounded it starts configuring default wifi connection on the RPI
-        1. `sudo systemctl stop hostapd dnsmasq`

-        2. checks, if RPI is already connected to a wifi
-            - if it is it breaks and doesnt continue
-            - if it isn't it continues with steps

-        3. `sudo systemctl disable hostapd dnsmasq`

-        4. comments out the last section of my `/etc/dhcpcd.conf` file

-                #interface wlan0
-                    #static ip_address=192.168.4.1/24
-                    #nohook wpa_supplicant

-        5. reboots the RPI and doesn't need to do anything after

 #### installing whole system from my disk image